Barry-B15/travelPlanApp/README.md

 # Weather-Journal App Project

 ## Overview
+Ignore the content of this README, this app is still being developed.

 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions